Quaternary-Game/quaternary/content/team/_index.md

 {{< circleimage src="leendert.jpg" alt="Leendert's Headshot" >}}

-Leendert made some sweet tunes for this game.
+Leendert Van't Riet created Quaternary's sound landscape.

 {{< circleimage src="Alex.jpg" alt="Alex's Headshot" >}}

-Alex put the sound in the game.
+Alex Dedieu was responsible for the sound and menu implementation within Quaternary.

 {{< circleimage src="john.jpg" alt="John's Headshot" >}}

-John made trait system.
+John Whiting was responsible for the genetic system and much of the "main game".

 {{< circleimage src="connor.jpg" alt="Connor's Headshot"  >}}

-Connor Mckinney is a really fancy guy who loves to own sports teams and play sports ball.
+Connor Mckinney was responsible for the codon minigame.

 {{< circleimage src="david.jpg" alt="David's Headshot"  >}}

-David Lewis hates web development, but here he is making websites.
-Go him.
+David Lewis is the director and designer of Quaternary.
+He worked on almost all parts of the game, not including the music.